Caring Solutions for All Ages

 For those who are admitted to our hospital, whether to the Adolescent, Adult Psychiatric, Adult Dual Diagnosis, or Older Adult Unit, stays generally tend to be brief, with the objective being crisis intervention, medical stabilization, and transition to the next appropriate level of care.
 Our inpatient treatment teams consist of a psychiatrist, advanced practice nurse, psychiatric nurse, licensed clinical social workers, allied clinical therapists and certified addiction counselors who work closely with both the individual and family members to facilitate the fastest course of recovery.

-Many young people experience great emotional distress while going through the often challenging and confusing cycle of growth and change that takes place in adolescence.
+Many young people experience great emotional distress while going through the often challenging and confusing cycle of growth and change that takes place in adolescence and the teenage years.
 And, unfortunately, many suffer from emotional, psychiatric, and behavioral issues which are, at times, coupled with addiction issues that can hinder their positive path to self-discovery.

-Offering inpatient, residential and educational services to adolescents age 13 through 18, Carrier Clinic provides vital care to these youths in a safe, healing environment, and upholds a treatment philosophy focused on enhancing their self-esteem while providing firm and consistent behavioral guidelines toward self-improvement.
+Offering inpatient, residential, and educational services to adolescents and teens age 13 through 18, Carrier Clinic provides vital care to these youths in a safe, healing environment, and upholds a treatment philosophy focused on enhancing their self-esteem while providing firm and consistent behavioral guidelines toward self-improvement.
 At East Mountain School, each students’ specific needs are taken into account with an individualized education plan (IEP).

 - 24-hour nursing care